chetanrana2702/Notes/DataStructure/Tree/Intro/7-What-Is-B-Tree.md

 ## B-Tree

-- A **B-tree** is a self-balancing search tree data structure that maintains sorted data and allows for efficient insertion, deletion, and search operations.
+- A **B-tree** is a self-balancing search tree data structure that maintains sorted data and allows for efficient insertion, deletion, and search operations especially in disk-based systems.
 - It is widely used in databases and file systems due to its ability to handle large amounts of data while maintaining good performance.
+- Also known as Multi-way Search Tree.

 Here is a comprehensive explanation of the B-tree: